bulrog/map_firm/README.md

 The output will be written in a file named output followed by the provided arguments like:
 'output_Namespace(latitude='50.8010900', longitude='2.4852700', radius='10', retry=3, section=None, activite='10.11Z,10.12Z,10.13A,10.13B', wait=10)'

+This can take a while to compute due to amount of companies so you can also filter on specific activity sections, see list in field 'section_activite_principale' [here](https://recherche-entreprises.api.gouv.fr/docs/#tag/Recherche-geographique):

+    python list_firms.py -l 50.8010900 -L 2.4852700 -s B,C

+or even on a specific list of actitivities by using their NAF code that you can download from [here](https://www.insee.fr/fr/information/2120875)

+WARNING: this only works for detail code like 10.11Z but not 10 or 10.1 or 10.11

+    python list_firms.py -l 50.8010900 -L 2.4852700 -a 10.11Z,10.12Z,10.13A,10.13B

 The content will be like: